g-etorri/articles/jncie-self-study/l3vpn-configuration/16-multicast-in-l3vpn.md

     Number of downstream interfaces: 1
     Number of downstream neighbors: 1
 ```
-Let's check if the traffic are arriving into receiver-sites:
+Let's check if the traffic is arriving at the receiver-sites:
 ```
 [admin@CE2-3] > interface/monitor-traffic aggregate
         rx-packets-per-second:         82